sirosen/globus-sdk-python/docs/services/groups.rst

 Helper Objects
 --------------

-These helper objects make it easier to create and submit data to a ``GroupsClient``.
+These helper objects make it easier to create and submit data to a :class:`GroupsClient`.
-Additionally, they may be used in concert with the ``GroupsManager`` to perform operations.
+Additionally, they may be used in concert with the :class:`GroupsManager` to perform operations.

 These enums define values which can be passed to other helpers: